I Want to Buy a Home Part 2. Now What?

 Avoid Big Financial Changes and Pay Off Debt

-Lenders will look at your debt-to-income ratio and asses your spending habits.
+Lenders will look at your debt-to-income ratio and assess your spending habits.
 They may also look at how you manage your money.
 Bounced checks or negative balances can be as bad as poor credit.
 Having a steady source of income and conservative spending habits leading up to your loan application is ideal.
 Your debts will make a difference.
 Pay down high-interest debt, such as credit cards, to get your financial house in order.

 Plan for Moving Expenses and Home-Related Costs